webquiza/cypress.io-basics/README.md

 * _cd into the `cypress.io-basics` folder._
 * _Open the project in your code editor._
 * _In your terminal, run `$ npm install cypress --save-dev` to download Cypress as a dev dependency._
-* _Run `$ npm cypress open`which will open Cypress in interactice mode for the first time._
+* _Run `$ npm cypress open` which will open Cypress in interactive mode for the first time._
-* _Under the INTEGRATION TESTS drop down menu, double click on the `tickets.spec.js` file.
+* _Under the INTEGRATION TESTS drop down menu, click on the `tickets.spec.js` file.
 This will run the automated tests in interactive mode._
 * _Or, you can run the tests in headless mode.
-To do run `$ npm test` to see the tests run directly in your terminal._
+To do so run, `$ npm test`.
+This will run the tests directly in your terminal._

 ## Demo